Don’t we all wish there were more than 24 hours in a day?

 5. Leave a Little Wiggle Room

-If you’re consistently spending more time on tasks than you’ve scheduled, don’t hesitate to add some extra time in your schedule.
+If you’re consistently spending more time on tasks than you’ve scheduled, don’t hesitate to add some extra time to your schedule.
 There will be some days where you struggle more with focusing than others — it happens!

 If you schedule miscellaneous time to cover for any emergencies, you’ll end your day on time or with a bit of extra time (rather than having tasks bleed into the next day).